In this article, we are discussing the Nest thermostat error code e195.

 Fix 5: Call in an experienced person to check the electrical circuit

-Since the processes of the thermostat are a little complicated, there is a certain threshold to which you can interfere in the process to repair the appliance.
+Since the processes of the thermostat are a little complicated, there is a certain threshold to which you can interfere in the process of repairing the appliance.

-If you feel at any point that the issue is too complicated for you to solve, it is better to not meddle further with the electrical circuit.
+If you feel at any point that the issue is too complicated for you to solve, it is better to reach out to the professionals.